Menstrual Blood Magic – 13 Ways to Use Your Period In Spells

 2. Keep a Moonflow Diary as part of your Book of Shadows

 Your period is a time for drawing your energy inwards.
 Your intuition, creativity and spiritual energy are growing even as your physical energy is on the wane.
-The first two days of menstruation are an especially good time to rest, reflect, record dreams and work magic.
+Menstrual blood magic is often especially effective during the first two days of menstruation, when you can rest, reflect, record dreams and work magic.